Search the Collection

 Kenneth Clark, Baron Clark (1903-1983), Art historian and museum director

 Artist of 1 portrait

-Art historian and museum director.
 Clark was born in London, the son of a textile industrialist in Paisley, brought up in Suffolk, and educated at Winchester and Oxford.
-He became Keeper of Fine Art at the Ashmolean Museum, Oxford (1931-3) and, at 31, the youngest Director of the National Gallery (1934-45), and Slade Professor of Fine Art (1946-50).
+He became Keeper of Fine Art at the Ashmolean Museum, Oxford (1931-33) and, at 31, the youngest Director of the National Gallery (1934-45), and Slade Professor of Fine Art (1946-50).
 In 1939 he persuaded the Ministry of Information to keep professional artists out of the front line.
 He became a household name with the television series Civilisation (1969), which brought the history of western culture to a vast new audience.
-Knighted in 1938, he was made a life peer in 1969, when Private Eye called him Lord Clark of Civilisation.
+Knighted in 1938, Clark was made a life peer in 1969, when Private Eye called him Lord Clark of Civilisation.

 by Keystone Press Agency Ltd